yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/SGX_Debug_Info.rst

 DisableHWTextureUpload
 ======================

-This configuration item enables/disables the use of SGX Transfer queue hardware.
+This configuration item enables or disables the use of SGX Transfer queue hardware.

 If set to 1, the driver uses software upload (copying from driver to SGX) of textures, rather than transfer queue (using the SGX hardware).